dstein64/recrun/README.md

 recrun
 ======

-recrun is an acronym that stands for "retain essential content, remove unwanted noise".
+recrun is an acronym that stands for *retain essential content, remove unwanted noise*.

+To use recrun, install the extension, navigate to an article web page, and click the eyeglasses icon in the Chrome toolbar.
+The extension is available from the Chrome Web Store at https://chrome.google.com/webstore/detail/recrun/ocikmakgbemmhogikcbcbkebeephjcno.

-It uses the Diffbot Article API to extract relevant content from an article web page.
+Optionally, recrun can use the [Diffbot Article API](http://www.diffbot.com/products/automatic/article/) to extract relevant content.
-A Diffbot token is required to use the extension.
+A Diffbot token is required for this, and must be entered in recrun's options.
 A free token can be obtained by signing up at https://www.diffbot.com/plans/free.

-recrun is also available from the Chrome Web Store at https://chrome.google.com/webstore/detail/recrun/ocikmakgbemmhogikcbcbkebeephjcno.

-To use recrun, install the extension, sign up for a Diffbot API token, navigate to an article web page, and click the eyeglasses icon in the Chrome toolbar.

 Screenshot
 ----------